 3M has a subsidiary in Venezuela, the financial statements of which are remeasured as if its functional currency were that of its parent because Venezuela's economic environment is considered highly inflationary.
 The operating income of this subsidiary represented less than 1.0 percent of 3M's consolidated operating income for 2016.
 The Venezuelan government sets official rates of exchange and conditions precedent to purchase foreign currency at these rates with local currency.
 The government also operates various expanded secondary currency exchange mechanisms that have been eliminated and replaced from time to time.
 Such rates and conditions have been and continue to be subject to change.
-For the periods presented, the financial statements of 3M's Venezuelan subsidiary were remeasured utilizing the rate associated with the secondary auction mechanism, Tipo de Cambio Complementario, which was redesigned by the Venezuelan government in June 2017, (DICOM2), or its predecessor.
+For the periods presented, the financial statements of 3M's Venezuelan subsidiary were remeasured utilizing the rate associated with the secondary auction mechanism, Tipo de Cambio Complementario, which was redesigned by the Venezuelan government in June 2017 (DICOM2), or its predecessor.
 During the same periods, the Venezuelan government's official exchange was Tipo de Cambio Protegido (DIPRO), or its predecessor.

 Note 1 in 3M's Current Report on Form 8-K dated May 4, 2017 (which updated 3M's 2016 Annual Report on Form 10-K) provides additional information the Company considers in determining the exchange rate used relative to its Venezuelan subsidiary as well as factors which could lead to its deconsolidation.
 The Company continues to monitor these circumstances.
 Changes in applicable exchange rates or exchange mechanisms may continue in the future.
 These changes could impact the rate of exchange applicable to remeasure the Company's net monetary assets (liabilities) denominated in Venezuelan Bolivars (VEF).
-As of June 30, 2017, the Company had a balance of net monetary assets denominated in VEF of less than 5 billion VEF and the DIPRO and DICOM exchange rates were approximately 10 VEF and 2,600 VEF per U.S. dollar, respectively.
+As of September 30, 2017, the Company had a balance of net monetary assets denominated in VEF of less than 10 billion VEF and the DIPRO and DICOM2 exchange rates were approximately 10 VEF and 3,300 VEF per U.S. dollar, respectively.
 A need to deconsolidate the Company's Venezuelan subsidiary's operations may result from a lack of exchangeability of VEF-denominated cash coupled with an acute degradation in the ability to make key operational decisions due to government regulations in Venezuela.
-Based upon a review of factors as of June 30, 2017, the Company continues to consolidate its Venezuelan subsidiary.
-As of June 30, 2017, the balance of intercompany receivables due from this subsidiary and its equity balance were not significant.
+Based upon a review of factors as of September 30, 2017, the Company continues to consolidate its Venezuelan subsidiary.
+As of September 30, 2017, the balance of accumulated other comprehensive loss associated with this subsidiary was approximately \$145 million and the amount of intercompany receivables due from this subsidiary and its total equity balance were not significant.